TusharSidhu/Shopkart/README.md

-# Shopkart
+# Shopkart - Your Digital Marketplace
-Sample E-commerce dataset for business analysis, structured across 6 tables (Customers, Category, Products, Orders, Order_Items, Payments); designed to simulate real-world data and enable practice in Excel, MySQL, and Power BI for querying, analysis, and insights.
+This project provides a sample e-commerce dataset designed for business analysis and data practice.
+It is structured across six relational tables: Customers, Categories, Products, Orders, Order_Items, and Payments.

-Hi this is a test that modification works
+The dataset simulates real-world e-commerce operations and is suitable for practicing data querying, analysis, and visualization using tools such as Excel, MySQL, and Power BI.
+It helps in building skills in data modeling, business insights generation, and dashboard creation.